Who Is Joe Biden?

 Around this time, Biden also became a leading figure in the national debate about gun control.
 He was selected to head up a special task force on the issue after the school shooting at a Newtown, Connecticut elementary school that December.
 Biden delivered solutions for reducing gun violence across the nation to President Obama in January 2013.
 He helped craft 19 actions that the president could take on the issue using his power of executive order among other recommendations.

-Personal Life and Post-White House
+Personal Life and Post-Vice Presidency

 Biden has been married to his second wife, Jill Biden, since 1977.
 The couple's daughter, Ashley, was born in 1981.
 On May 30, 2015, Biden suffered another personal loss when his son Beau died at the age of 46, after battling brain cancer.
 "Beau Biden was, quite simply, the finest man any of us have ever known," Biden wrote in a statement about his son.